 From the founding of COOK in 1997, the ambition for the business was about more than money.
 Our goal was always to create a company that was good for shareholders while also Nourishing Relationships with everyone who comes into contact with it – employees, communities, suppliers and customers.

-To become a certified B Corp we need to pass a rigorous test every two years to prove we meet tough standards of social and environmental performance, accountability and transparency.
-Passing this test (Scoring over 80 points) and being a certified B Corp provides us with a “no bullshit” stamp that shows we mean what we say and also lets us know where we can improve our performance.
+To become a certified B Corp we need to pass a rigorous test every three years to prove we meet tough standards of social and environmental performance, accountability and transparency.
+Passing this test (scoring over 80 points) and being a certified B Corp provides us with a “no bullshit” stamp that shows we mean what we say and also lets us know where we can improve our performance.
 The test is spilt into 4 sections, check out our current scores below:

 We use the B Corporation Assessment as an independent framework to measure the extent to which we are living our purpose to Nourish Relationships.We are committed to improving our score every time we take the test.